GreenAgris/testableSGT/README.md

    class "LoopsSecondExamples" named isStringPalindrome(String input) that can determine if a String is a palindrome.
 (Test values like "otto" and "palindromeemordnilap")
 8) Write a triangular multiplication printing function.
+9) Write a "search answers" QuestionApp function, that takes a string values from user input and goes through all of the questions and in each answer text checks if the searched string is contained.
+The function then returns an array or a string with the found answer texts (as you choose).
+10) Write a histogram (vertical) based on the following approach: The incoming data should be organized as an array of numbers.
+Convert the numbers in array to the percentages, by summing all the values in the array and for each element in array setting a new value as ({value of element} / {total sum of all elements})*100 .
+Set up a description of what is shown and one of the axis as the first line(s).For each element of the input array, print out the index of the element and corresponding number of characters representing the percentage value.
+The output values showing percentages are consistent with the first line printed axis values.
+For convinience the percentage numbers should be rounded to whole numbers.

 Exercises  :